Home Privacy Policy Feedback Link to us Site Map

-Access: Perform an update with VBA code in Access 2003/XP/2000/97
+MS Access 2003: Perform an update with VBA code

-Question: In Access 2003/XP/2000/97, I have a table which has two fields - DepositAmount and WithdrawalAmount.
+Question: In Microsoft Access 2003/XP/2000/97, I have a table which has two fields - DepositAmount and WithdrawalAmount.
 I want to use VBA code to update the Withdrawal Column to equal the Deposit Column then to zero the Deposit column.
 How can I do this?

 Answer: You can update your DepositAmount and WithdrawalAmount fields using a custom function.